 We teach students in group classes of 8-25 students.
 Classes include violins, violas, cellos and basses all together unless otherwise noted.
+Each level goes for eight months (October-May) and new students are accepted only at the beginning of the year.
 Most classes are before or after school.
-For 2021-2022, we have classes at North Albany Elementary, Oak Grove Elementary, and South Shore Elementary.
-We are adding a new location at Browsers Bookstore at 1425 Pacific Blvd, and offer a full range of classes there as well.
+For 2021-2022, we have classes at North Albany Elementary, Oak Grove Elementary, and South Shore Elementary, and our AYO Music School next to Browsers' Bookstore in Albany.

 For students 3rd grade and above who are just starting out, and for students who want to strengthen and improve their skills before advancing to the Level 2 class.
 Using the first Essential Elements book, you will learn the basics of playing your instrument, from correct posture to how to hold the bow, to forming notes on the fingerboard.
 Learning how to read music is introduced once students learn the basics of playing the instrument.
 Daily study of the class material at home is necessary to acquire the skills needed to play well.
 Instructors: Denver Speelman, Isaac Andrew, Julie Ritchey, and Jasmine Lumpkin.

 For students who have successfully completed Level 1 and are ready for new challenges.
 Using the second book in the Essential Elements series, you will finish learning all the notes on the fingerboard in first position, and playing in several different keys.
 Other techniques include more advanced slurring, complex rhythms, and a variety of time signatures.
 Students who complete Level 2 successfully are ready to join Junior Orchestra to learn ensemble playing.
 Instructors: Julie Ritchey and Denver Speelman.